ApaxPhoenix/WebPy/README.md

 ## Support

-For help or questions about MicroWeb, please visit our [GitHub repository](https://github.com/microweb/microweb) or join our [community chat](https://discord.gg/microweb).
+For help or questions about MicroWeb, please visit our [GitHub repository](https://github.com/webpy/webpy) or join our [community chat](https://discord.gg/webpy).

 ## License

-WebPy is released under the BSD License.
+WebPy is released under the GLP-3.0 License.
 See [LICENSE](LICENSE) for details.